 This tutorial shows how to publish a Web Feature Service (WFS) service to ArcGIS Server using ArcMap.
 WFS is a specification published by the Open Geospatial Consortium, Inc. (OGC) for serving geographic features on the Internet.
-When a map service or geodata service is published with WFS capabilities, the data can be accessed by OGC-compliant WFS clients, including the ArcGIS Data Interoperability extension for Desktop in ArcGIS for Desktop.
+When a map service or geodata service is published with WFS capabilities, the data can be accessed by OGC-compliant WFS clients, including the ArcGIS Data Interoperability 10.5.1 for Desktop in ArcGIS Desktop.
 These WFS clients can also see the latest changes made to the data.
 If you're new to WFS services and want to learn more about them before attempting this tutorial, see WFS services.

 Before beginning this tutorial

 If you've just installed ArcGIS Server, you need to complete some preparatory steps before you can connect to the server and publish services:

 Deciding between a geodata service or a map service